ETC-NLG: End-to-end Topic-Conditioned Natural Language Generation: Conclusions

 \section{Conclusions}

-We presented ETC-NLG, and end-to-end method going from topic modeling of unlabeled text to the generation of sentences conditioned on specific attributes.
-We showed the strengths and weaknesses of this technique on both English and Italian, focusing in particular on the harder case of dialectal and archaic language.
-We performed a thorough analysis of both generation and topic modeling performances, and conclude presenting an experimental method to automatically evaluate the effectiveness of conditioning in the generated samples.
-Our method accounts for the problem of insufficient labeled training data and is able to produce high quality conditioned text when provided with suitable topic models.
+In this work, we presented ETC-NLG, an end-to-end method leveraging topic modeling annotations on unlabeled text corpora to generate topic-conditioned sentences in natural language.
+We highlighted this framework's strengths and weaknesses for English and Italian languages, mainly focusing on the more challenging scenario of the dialectal and archaic Italian language.
+We performed a thorough analysis of both generation and topic modeling performances.
+We concluded by presenting an experimental method to automatically evaluate the effectiveness of conditioning in the generated samples.
+Controlling the context of generated language is crucial for any real-world application involving human-machine interaction.
+Automating the evaluation procedure of generation models has the potential to improve their usability in realistic settings significantly.
+Our method aims at dealing with insufficient labeled training data and can be used to produce high quality conditioned text when provided with suitable topic models and parameters that balance generation fluency and conditioning strength.

-Future developments should focus on the two main bottlenecks in the proposed pipeline: developing better and more robust topic models for the automatic annotation of low-resource text and dealing with the computationally-heavy generation of conditioned sentences.
+Future developments of our approach should focus on two main bottlenecks in the ETC-NLG pipeline: developing better and more robust topic models for the automatic annotation of low-resource text and dealing with the computationally-heavy generation of conditioned sentences.